luciolucio/holi/resources/holi-template/README.md

 * Remember not to write the `.hol` extension in the `#include` directive
 * The directive must be on the first line (only a comment may come before it)
-* The path of the included file is always relative to the root calendar path, i.e. `#include foo/bar` includes the same file regardless of where it's found
+* The path of the included file is always relative to the root calendar path, i.e. `#include foo/bar` always includes the same file
 * Only one include per file is allowed, but you may nest includes